Enterprise AI | | 21 min read

 1. Map the Operational Value Stream

-Start by mapping the workflow that matters.
+Start with the workflow that determines delivery.
 Document what starts the process, which systems are used, what data is required, who performs each step, where handoffs occur, where approvals are required, where exceptions happen, what outputs are created, and what metrics define success.

 2. Identify Exception and Reporting Hotspots

-Look for high-volume exceptions, repeated manual reporting, frequent SLA misses, rework loops, late handoffs, customer escalations, status confusion, and operating decisions that require employees to manually reconcile data across systems.
+Look for repeated exceptions, manual reporting, frequent SLA misses, rework loops, late handoffs, customer escalations, status confusion, and operating decisions that require employees to manually reconcile data across systems.

 3. Define the AI Role